212: Godzilla vs. Megalon

 A reference to an old advertising jingle for the Dairy Queen chain of restaurants: “In the land of Dairy Queen, we treat you right!”
 (Thanks to Aaron Drewniak for this reference.)

+[Imitating.]
 Welcome to Death Valley.
-The driver is either gone or is missing.
+The driver is either gone or he's missing.

 Death Valley Days was a radio, and then a television anthology series, set in the Wild West, that ran from 1930 to 1975.
 Each episode was introduced by a host; from 1965 to 1966 that host was Ronald Reagan, his final work as a professional actor before entering politics.
 However, this recurring riff is actually a reference to a moment in the “Phantom Creeps” short in Show 205, Rocket Attack USA, when a character says, “The driver is gone or he’s hiding” in a very Ronald Reagan-like voice.
 Some fans came to believe that “The driver is either missing or he’s dead” was something that Ronald Reagan was actually known for saying.
 Not true.(Thanks to Satellite News for this reference.)